-(a) 90 days after the adoption or modification of their trading plan, or whichever is later, but no later than 120 days after the plan is established.
+- 1.90 days after the adoption or modification of their trading plan, or - 2. two business days after the company files a quarterly or annual financial report with the SEC covering the quarter in which the plan was adopted or modified, whichever is later, but no later than 120 days after the plan is established.

-(b) two business days after the company files a quarterly or annual financial report with the SEC covering the quarter in which the plan was adopted or modified, plans.
+Limits on multiple overlapping plans.
 Individuals generally will be prohibited from having more than one 10b5-1 plan covering the same time period for open market purchases or sales.
 An individual will be allowed to have two separate 10b5-1 plans for open market transactions only if trading under one does not commence until all trades under the other have been completed.
 (There is an exception for plans covering sales needed to satisfy tax withholding obligations triggered by the vesting of equity compensation.)